marcominerva/RestLibrary/README.md

 **Contribute**

-The project is continually evolving.
+The project is continuously evolving.
 We welcome contributions.
 Feel free to file issues and pull requests on the repo and we'll address them as we can.